Blog: Maritime Cyber Security

 Probably the easiest way to capsize a ship would be for a hacker to mimic the Hoegh Osaka incident.

 The ship is a car carrier, loaded at Southampton docks.
 Vessel trim and metacentric height are critical to its stability.
 In this case, ballast tanks weren’t properly filled and the load hadn’t been correctly assessed, resulting in the metacentric height being dangerously high, hence the ship developed a heavy list during a tight turn out of the port.
-Fortunately, the ships pilot managed to beach the vessel on the shallows of the Bramble Bank, avoiding a capsize.
+Fortunately, the prevailing wind pushed the vessel on to the shallows of the Bramble Bank, avoiding a capsize.
 Had this happened, the shipping lane in to the busy dock would also have been blocked, causing huge problems for shipping.

 For a hacker to achieve this, they would need to do the following: